Spacial/awesome-csirt/README.md

 - [Tsurugi Linux](https://tsurugi-linux.org/index.php) is a new DFIR open source project that is and will be totally free, independent without involving any commercial brand
 - [libelfmaster](https://github.com/elfmaster/libelfmaster): Secure ELF parsing/loading library for forensics reconstruction of malware, and robust reverse engineering tools
 - [usbrip](https://github.com/snovvcrash/usbrip) (derived from "USB Ripper", not "USB R.I.P." 😲) is an open source forensics tool with CLI interface that lets you keep track of USB device artifacts (aka USB event history, "Connected" and "Disconnected" events) on Linux machines.
+- [Digital Forensics and Incident Response](https://www.jaiminton.com/cheatsheet/DFIR/): This post is inspired by all the hard working DFIR, and more broadly security professionals, who have put in the hard yards over the years to discuss in depth digital forensics and incident response.

 ## Blue Team